jyhong836/jyhong.gitlab.io/content/publication/ondynamic/index.md

 +++

-Utility Upper Bounds.
 Utility upper bounds are a critical metric for privacy schedules, which characterizes the maximum utility that a schedule can deliver in theory.
 Wang et al. [34] is the first to prove the utility bound under the PL condition.
 Recently, Zhou et al. proved the utility bound by using the momentum of gradients [17, 25].
 In this paper, we improve the upper bound by a